End-to-End Multibranch Pipeline Project Creation

 Well done!
 You’ve just used Jenkins to build a multibranch Pipeline project with selectively run stages!

-This tutorial demonstrated the power of using a single Jenkinsfile
+This tutorial demonstrated the power of using a single Jenkinsfile across

 multiple branches of your repository to orchestrate different build and delivery